 Definitely.
 I have some videos for other electrical stimulation like interferential current (IFC) and Russian current.
 I also talk about ultrasound (US), and even infrared light therapy.
 I also really like vasocompression, but I haven’t had the opportunity to feature it in one of my videos yet.

 When should patients consider purchasing a TENS unit?

 I actually just released a book all about TENS and EMS units.
 From beginners to more advanced users, this book has solutions for everyone.
 It shows you how TENS and electrical muscle stimulation (EMS) units can be a safe, noninvasive, user-friendly, and inexpensive way to help treat chronic and acute pain.
 In addition to showing you how to use a TENS/EMS unit and how to properly place the electrodes, it includes some simple stretches and exercises (with color photos) that can be done in conjunction with the TENS unit to get the best possible results long-term.
-You can find out more about my book here.
+Find out more about my book.

 Do you have any advice for PT students?

 I actually recently made a video about that!
 I talk about the pros and cons of being a physical therapist.